larvit/larvitdb/README.md

     var db = require('larvitdb');

-    db.setup(
-    	{
+    db.setup({
     	"connectionLimit":   10,
     	"socketPath":        "/var/run/mysqld/mysqld.sock",
     	"user":              "foo",
     	"password":          "bar",
     	"charset":           "utf8_general_ci",
     	"supportBigNumbers": true,
     	"database":          "my_database_name"
-    	}
-    );
+    });

-See a full list of possible options [here](https://github.com/felixge/node-mysql/#connection-options).
+See list of native options [here](https://github.com/felixge/node-mysql/#connection-options).
 Then you can just require the module in your other files for usage, like this:

 A direct query